18F/identity-idp/README.md

 #### Running Tests in Docker

-After Docker is setup and running `docker-compose run web make test`
+* After Docker is set up you can run the entire suite with `docker-compose run web make test`.
+This take a long time.
+* You can run a one-off test with `docker-compose run web bundle exec rspec spec/file.rb`
+* If the cluster is already running you can run the test on those containers `docker-compose exec web bundle exec rspec spec/file.rb`

 ### Viewing the app locally